DuqueDeTuring/books2explore/readme.md

 - American Fascists: The Christian Right and the War on America by Chris Hedges
 - American Photojournalism Comes of Age	American Photojournalism Comes of Age by Michael L. Carlebach
 - American Power and the New Mandarins: Historical and Political Essays by Noam Chomsky
-- Amusing Ourselves to Death: Public Discourse in the Age of Show Business by Neil Postman
 - Amusing Ourselves to Death: Public Discourse in the Age of Show Business, Neil Postman
 - An Enquiry concerning Human Understanding (Oxford World's Classics) by David Hume
 - An Inner Silence: The Portraits of Henri Cartier-Bresson by Agnès Sire, Jean-Luc Nancy
 - An Introduction to Broadband Networks: LANs, MANs, ATM, B-ISDN, and Optical Networks for Integrated Multimedia Telecommunications (Applications of Communications Theory) by Anthony S. Acampora
-- An Introduction to Database Systems	An Introduction to Database Systems by C.J.
-Date
 - An Introduction to Database Systems (v.
-1)	An Introduction to Database Systems (v.
 1) by C. J. Date
 - An Introduction to Functional Programming Through Lambda Calculus (Dover Books on Mathematics) by Greg Michaelson
 - Anathem, Neal Stephenson
 - Anatomica, Joanna Ebenstein (ref: interview with author in talk nerdy, episode 2021-02-01)